 FedEx profit soars with pandemic-fueled delivery demand

-March 18 (Reuters) - U.S. delivery firm FedEx Corp FDX.N on Thursday said quarterly profit jumped on higher prices and surging volume from pandemic-fueled home e-commerce deliveries.
+March 18 (Reuters) - U.S. delivery firm FedEx Corp FDX.N on Thursday said quarterly profit jumped more than expected on higher prices and surging volume from pandemic-fueled home e-commerce deliveries.

 (Reporting by Lisa Baertlein in Los Angeles Editing by Chris Reese)